 (3) Medication shall not be used by programs subject to 115 CMR 5.00 for the convenience of staff or as a substitute for programming.

-(4) No medication shall be administered by programs subject to 115 CMR 5.00 for the purpose of controlling or modifying behavior, except:

-(a) in accordance with the provisions of 115 CMR 5.11 regarding emergency chemical restraint if applicable; or

-(b) in accordance with the recommendations of an individual service plan or support service plan containing at least the following information:

-1. a description of the behavior to be controlled or modified;

-2. appropriate data concerning the target behavior prior to intervention with the pro-posed drug therapy, phrased in objective terms, which shall constitute a basis from which the individual's clinical course is evaluated;

 (4) Medication Incidental to Treatment.

 (a) Medication incidental to treatment means sedatives or anti-anxiety medication prescribed by a qualified practitioner for the sole purpose of relaxing or calming an individual so that he or she may receive medical or dental treatment.